Kalākaua's 1874–75 state visit to the United States: Train trip across America (December 5–11, 1874)

 In Omaha, the train was met at the depot by an estimated 5,000 people, and accorded a 20-gun salute under the direction of General Edward Ord.
 They remained long enough for Mayor Champion S. Chase and the Omaha City Council to give them a personal tour of the city.
-At Aurora, Illinois a boisterous crowd cheered as the train passed through their town on its way to Chicago.
+At Aurora, Illinois, a boisterous crowd cheered as the train passed through their town on its way to Chicago.

 During a late-night layover in Chicago on December 10, the king's cars were switched over to another line going east.
 On December 11, just after midnight, the train pulled through Fort Wayne, Indiana, and reporters from The Fort Wayne Sentinel boarded in hopes of being granted an audience.
 In spite of the king already being in bed, he tolerated being interrupted from his sleep to be interviewed.

 Washington, DC (December 12–22, 1874)

-When the train carrying Kalākaua arrived in Washington, DC on December 12, it was met at the station by treaty negotiator Minister Allen.
+When the train carrying Kalākaua arrived in Washington, D.C., on December 12, it was met at the station by treaty negotiator Minister Allen.
 The king's car was boarded by Secretary of State Hamilton Fish, Secretary of the Navy George M. Robeson, and Secretary of War William W. Belknap.
 Journalists on hand represented the New-York Tribune, the New York Times, the New York Telegram, the New York Star, the Baltimore Press Association, and The Republican.
 After a champagne reception, a United States Marines battalion and the Marine Corps Band escorted them past massive crowds lining B Street and Pennsylvania Avenue to the Arlington Hotel.

 Kalākaua had become ill with a head cold on the trip and was being attended by a US Navy physician, when a message arrived from President Ulysses S. Grant, inviting him to be the guest of honor at a White House state dinner.
 Visitors to his suite were received by the other members of his entourage, and the White House state dinner was postponed.